PierreGode/MMM-ZAPTEC/README.md

   config: {
     bearerToken: "API TOKEN", // Add API token here.
     updateInterval: 60000, // update every minute
-    lang: "eng" // set language to eng for English and swe for Swedish }
+    lang: "eng", // set language to eng for English and swe for Swedish
+    Charger: 5, // Shows what charger to show on mirror.
+Options: all, none, 1,2,3,4,5,6,7,8,9 }
 },